MartynaM04/MartynaM04/README.md

       &nbsp;•&nbsp; I can sing two Polish "cringe" songs in my sleep.<br>
       &nbsp;•&nbsp; A writer with too many ideas to finish a book.<br>
       &nbsp;•&nbsp; Learned HTML at 13 by running a fanfic blog.<br>
+      &nbsp;•&nbsp; Learned GIMP by making templates for my blog.<br>
+      &nbsp;•&nbsp; I've owned two RP servers on Discord.
+I created one in one day and it was quite successful.<br>
+      &nbsp;•&nbsp; I love making edits in CapCut, the first ones I made were for my OCs.<br>
       &nbsp;•&nbsp; I have three cats from a shelter.<br><br>
       <img src="https://upload.wikimedia.org/wikipedia/commons/c/ce/Transparent.gif" width="400" height="1" />
       <br>